 Techniques and principles related to coaching and training athletes in various team and individual sports; use of sound instructional strategies, athletic management, and organizational techniques applied to coaching.
-This course partially fulfills the requirements for the Coaching endorsement.
-Must be taken concurrently with one section of SES 328L.
+This course partially fulfills the requirements for the Florida Athletic Coaching Certification.